The Justice League is going to die - these DC super-teams can replace them

 This April, Justice League #75 will pick up the spiritual torch lit 30 years ago by the death of Superman in 1992's Superman #75.
-But this time, it's the entire core Justice League who will die, with Superman, Wonder Woman, Batman, John Stewart, Aquaman, Hawkwoman, Martian Manhunter, Green Arrow, Black Canary, and Zatanna embarking on a mission in space, with only one of them returning alive (we don't even know who).
+But this time, it's the entire core Justice League who will die, with Superman, Wonder Woman, Batman, John Stewart/Green Lantern, Aquaman, Hawkgirl, Martian Manhunter, Green Arrow, Black Canary, and Zatanna embarking on a mission in space, with only one of them returning alive (we don't even know who).

 Though many of the core members of the team such as Superman, Batman, Aquaman, Wonder Woman, and Green Lantern have obvious options to take their places in their own adventures, there's a whole team of heroes who are doomed - with Justice League #75 writer Joshua Williamson promising that there will be no new Justice League for some time to come.